shopware/docs/guides/plugins/apps/clientside-to-app-backend.md

+---
+nav:
+  title: Client-side communication to the app backend
+  position: 30

+---

 # Client-App backend communication

 Direct communication from the browser to the app backend involves generating a JWT token.
 This token contains session-specific information, as [claims](#the-jwt-token), and is securely signed by the shop.
 This mechanism ensures a secure exchange of data between the client and the app backend.